VaishakhVipin/cortex-memory/PROJECT_SUMMARY.md

 ## 🎉 Conclusion

-PMT Protocol has successfully evolved from a basic context-aware system into a **12/12 enterprise-grade semantic context layer**.
+Cortex has successfully evolved from a basic context-aware system into a **12/12 enterprise-grade semantic context layer**.
 The base semantic context provision is complete and production-ready, with comprehensive documentation for the next evolution phase.

 **The system is now ready for:**
 - ✅ Enterprise adoption